-Three new Working Papers – researched by the Geneva Academy in the context of our joint project with the International Committee of the Red Cross on the digitalization of armed conflict – address some of the main issues of contention concerning the application of international law to military cyber operations.
+Three new Working Papers – researched by the Geneva Academy in the context of our research on disruptive military technologies – address some of the main issues of contention concerning the application of international law to military cyber operations.
 They focus on the rules of international humanitarian law (IHL) but also take into account other pertinent legal frameworks, most importantly international human rights law.

 ‘New (military) technologies have a profound impact on how wars are fought.
 While IHL is applicable to all technological developments in warfare, the speed, scale, and transformative impact of today’s technological advances require a constant (re-)assessment whether new means and methods of warfare are compatible with existing IHL rules’ explains Professor Gloria Gaggioli, Director of the Geneva Academy.